OutSystems/docs-product/src/develop/ui/accessibility/accessibility-web/vpat-template.md

 OutSystems publishes a set of facilitators and guidelines that, even though not exhaustive or prescriptive, help OutSystems developers to understand how they can use OutSystems’s capabilities to deliver WCAG compliant applications.

-The guidelines are published at [https://www.outsystems.com/goto/AccessibilityComplianceGuidelines](https://www.outsystems.com/goto/AccessibilityComplianceGuidelines)
+Find the guidelines at [https://www.outsystems.com/goto/AccessibilityComplianceGuidelines](https://www.outsystems.com/goto/AccessibilityComplianceGuidelines)

 | Criteria | Supporting Features | Remarks and explanations |
 |----------|---------------------|--------------------------|